Article updated: 23th December 2022.

 A geodesic dome is a spherical structure made up of interconnected straight lines, usually triangular panels, instead of curved surfaces.
 The short struts which form geometric panels to approximate a circular shape make a geodome robust because they distribute stress throughout the framework.
 So despite their delicate appearance, they are capable of withstanding heavy loads and resisting strong winds.

 Geodesic domes are lightweight, aerodynamic, insulates efficiently, easy to construct and scalable.
-For these reasons and because geodomes insulate efficiently, they’re ideal structures for emergency shelters, greenhouses, arenas and hangars.
+For these reasons and because geodomes insulate efficiently, they’re ideal structures for emergency shelters, greenhouses, arenas, hangars, dome climbers for kids and toddlers or just building a clear dome tent in your garden.

 How to build a geodesic dome?

-Since geodesic domes are easy to assemble, inexpensive and easy to turn down, they’re also easy to move.
+Since geodesic domes are easy to assemble, inexpensive and easy to disassemble, they’re also easy to move.
 In fact, one person can build a 6-metre geodome without help.
 First, prepare the dome struts and purchase the necessary materials.

 Who invented the geodesic dome?